ihmcrobotics/ihmc-robot-data-logger/README.md

   port: 8008
 - hostname: "10.0.0.11"
   port: 8008
+  cameras: [1, 2]
 ```

+This adds the host 10.0.0.10 without cameras and the host 10.0.0.11 with two cameras with camera_id 1 and 2.

 Alternatively, you can start `SCSVisualizer` from `ihmc-robot-data-visualizer` and add hosts using the GUI.
 After you close the visualizer, the hosts you added will be saved  `~/.ihmc/ControllerHosts.yaml`.
 You can copy that file to the logger if it is on a different computer.